 Sling TV offers three options for new subscribers.
 You can choose between two base plans or get both base plans for a discounted price.
 After you get a base plan, you can expand your entertainment options by purchasing channel add-on packs.

 To learn more about Sling TV pricing, check here.

 Sling TV carries all the ESPN channels, SEC Network, ACC Network and Pac 12 Network.
 However, it still hasn’t signed many local ABC affiliate stations– so you may need to use your TV antenna when ABC is broadcasting the college football game you want to see.
-Another downside is that Sling TV doesn’t carry Big 10 Network or any of the Fox College Sports regional networks.
+Another downside is that Sling TV doesn’t carry Big 10 Network.

 To learn more about Sling TV channels, check here.